AMCAS Hobbies: What Adcoms Look For and How to Write Them Well

 Journaling provides a resource to fall back on when you’re asked questions about how an activity has impacted you, and it can help you remember anecdotes or insights you might otherwise forget.
 Take time to reflect in a journal on the hobbies that have most shaped your identity, the ones you’ll use to help balance your life in medical school and beyond.

 While your studies are extremely important, you can’t study every minute of the day.
 Your brain needs time to rest.
 Crafting a solid routine will help you ensure you get to all of your priorities.
-Build your hobbies into your downtime, which could be during your morning routine, your night routine, or when you take a break in the afternoon.
+Build your hobbies into your downtime, whether during your morning onight routine or during an afternoon break.

 What If You Don’t Have Any Hobbies?